anav5704/codeology/src/blogholder/basic-computer-specs-for-beginner-level-programming-2023.md

 ---
-title: Basic computer specs for beginner level programming - 2023
+title: Basic Computer Specs For eginner Level Programming - 2023
 description: >-
   Welcome to the exciting world of programming!
 One of the first things you'll need as a newbie is a computer with the necessary...